jwood74/rgeo-ruby-utils/README.md

 Documention on the Internet was hard to come by, so these have been fumbled together.

+## Setup

+- install the gems
+- duplicate the `options_example` file and rename it `options`.
+If you are planning on upload data into MySQL, update this file with your SQL credentials.

 ## How to use

 ### Option 1